Paxton, Illinois: History

-The town was initially named Prairie City in the late 1840s, then Prospect City by an Illinois Central Railroad official in 1855.
-However, as Wilbur W. Sauer says that residents noted the town was "all prospect and no city."
-In 1859, it was renamed for Sir Joseph Paxton, architect of the Crystal Palace, who was a major shareholder in the Illinois Central Railroad, which in 1856 was the longest span of railroad in the world (Chicago to Cairo).
+Paxton was laid out in 1857 as Prospect City along the Illinois Central Railroad for Leander Britt, Ransome R. Murdock and William H. Pells.
+This was in what was at the time Prairie City Township, Vermilion County, Illinois.
+However, as Dr. Wilbur W. Sauer wrote, that residents noted the town was "all prospect and no city."
+In 1859 Ford County, Illinois was created, and later that year Prospect City was renamed for Sir Joseph Paxton, architect of the Crystal Palace.
+Mr. Paxton was a major shareholder in the Illinois Central Railroad, which in 1856 was the longest span of railroad in the world (Chicago to Cairo).
 It was rumored that Paxton was interested in organizing an English settlement in Illinois.
 The colony never materialized, but the town kept the name.
 Founded in 1859, Paxton celebrated its sesquicentennial in 2009.

 Augustana College was located in Paxton from 1863 to 1875, aided by a community effort led by recent Swedish immigrants to fund educational and cultural opportunities for citizens.

 An early public high school was established in 1872; it served the surrounding area for the next several decades, culminating in the formation of a community high school district in May 1920.
 The local school's mascot was the Paxton Mustangs until consolidation with the Buckley-Loda Rockets district in 1990 formed the current Paxton-Buckley-Loda School District, known as the PBL Panthers.
 The school is a member of the IESA and IHSA for interscholastic sports and activities.

 The Ford County Courthouse in Paxton was built in 1906, and boasts many murals painted by the Works Progress Administration during the 1930s.

 On June 22, 1919, former President William Howard Taft visited Paxton while on his way to Champaign.
 After disembarking from a long train ride, Taft delivered a speech in the Pells Park Pavilion in favor of U.S. entry into the newly formed League of Nations.
 Taft's appearance is a testament to the Paxton Chautauqua, which was held in Pells Park from 1905 to 1930, attracting musicians, speakers and entertainment from all over the United States.